nevrez/Saliency_BackwardForwardFeatures_VGG16/README.md

 # Saliency_BackwardForwardFeatures_VGG16

-### Saliency Detection by Forward and Backward Cues in Deep-CNN, IEEE ICIP 2017
+### Saliency Detection by Forward and Backward Cues in Deep-CNN

 These codes here are revised version of the top-down saliency part of the work "Saliency Detection by Forward and Backward Cues in Deep-CNN,  IEEE ICIP 2017", which can be accessed from [here](https://arxiv.org/abs/1703.00152).